 - Offers beneficial strategies for effectively implementing assistive technology practices

-- Incorporates hands-on learning
+- Incorporates interactive learning

 - Demonstrates how learning objectives will be met